unstoppabledomains/docs/src/domain-registry-essentials/cns-smart-contracts.md

 ### Resolver

 `Resolver` is the smart contract that stores domain records and provides methods for domain resolution.
-For more details, see [Architecture Overview - Resolver](architecture-overview.md#resolver).
+For more details, see [Architecture overview - Resolver](architecture-overview.md#resolver).

 | Network | Contract address |
 | :--- | :--- |